Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Field alignment by rotation

 Using this procedure, we find $\varphi_0 = \ang{60}$, implying $\abs{B_\parallel^z} / B_\parallel = \qty{0.4}{\percent}$ and that the misalignment between the main coil field and the sample surface is~\ang{\sim 0.2}.
-The additional orthogonal in-plane component~$B_\perp^x$ introduced by the compensation coils at that angle is~\qty{0.7}{\percent} of~$B_\parallel$, corresponding to a rotation of~\ang{\sim 0.4}, i.e.~it is small, on the order of the assembly inaccuracies that are present in any case.
-The sweetspot linewidth remains constant at its minimum value in the interval from \ang{40} to~\ang{80}, i.e.~$\varphi_0 \pm \ang{20}$), once more confirming the choice of compensation angle.
+Considering a possible uncertainty in the optimal compensation angle of up to~\ang{3} due to the limited angle resolution of the experiment, we can estimate the residual out-of-plane field to be $\abs{(B_\parallel^z + B_\perp^z) / B_\parallel} < \qty{0.04}{\percent}$, which is equivalent to a residual misalignment on the order of~\ang{0.02}.
+The additional orthogonal in-plane component~$B_\perp^x$ introduced by the compensation coils at $\varphi_0 = \ang{60}$ is~\qty{0.7}{\percent} of~$B_\parallel$, corresponding to a rotation of~\ang{\sim 0.4}, i.e.~it is small, on the order of the assembly inaccuracies that are present in any case.
+The sweetspot linewidth remains constant at its minimum value in the interval from \ang{40} to~\ang{80}, i.e.~$\varphi_0 \pm \ang{20}$, once more confirming the choice of compensation angle.
 Calculating the total out-of-plane field at these angles we estimate the threshold field for vortex penetration to be $B_{\mathrm m} \approx \qty{0.7}{\milli\tesla}$.
 This value is in line with the threshold fields reported in Ref.~\cite{stan2004} for our strip width of~\qty{\sim 2}{\micro\meter} and serves to emphasize the quality of our field alignment.